Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

 I can recall how Wells Fargo, for example, went through a similar bank transformation a few years ago.
 Wells Fargo was regularly in the press as the shining example of a great ‘service led’ banking business.
 They publicised to the world how great their new bank pricing strategy was for customers.
 They pledged to spend less time dealing with banking issues and more time running their businesses.

 Then, out of the blue, WellsFargo was fined $US185 million ($240 million) in 2016 for embezzling money from their customers.
-They also sacked 5300 staff because they fraudulently sold customers financial products, their customers didn’t know anything about.
+They also sacked 5300 staff because they fraudulently sold customers’ financial products that their customers didn’t know anything about.

-Under the guise of a new service model, Wells Fargo demonstrated that they could propagate a ruthless culture of pressure to get even more profitable sales and drive up their share price.
-Their staff sold up to 2 million sham deposits and credit card accounts to skim fees and earn bonuses.
+Under the guise of a new service model, Wells Fargo showed that they could propagate a ruthless culture of pressure to remunerate what they lost and get even more profitable sales.
+Hence, their staff set up 2 million fake deposits and credit card accounts to skim fees and earn bonuses.

 The “customer is king” banking marketing strategies or mantra advertised can easily devolve into useless platitudes; and, worse still, a cunning rouse for misrepresentation and fraud.